Doru Shahabad

-Doru Shahabad (also written as Dooru Shahabad or only Doru) is a town and the headquarters of the Dooru tehsil in the Anantnag district of the Indian union territory of Jammu and Kashmir.
-It also known as a historical township in South Kashmir's Anantnag district.
-Doru Shahabad is considered place of intelligence, where great scholars like Mehmood shah Gami, Rasul Mir Shahabadi were born.
+Dooru Shahabad is a town and the headquarters of the Dooru tehsil in the Anantnag district of the Indian union territory of Jammu and Kashmir.
+It is also known as a historical township in South Kashmir's Anantnag district.
+Doru Shahabad is considered as a place of intelligence, where great scholars like Mehmood Shah Gami, Rasul Mir Shahabadi and were born.
 These scholars contributed to the literature and culture of Kashmir.
-In present times, Shahabad has produced chief ministers such as Syed Mir Qasim, other politicians, bureaucrats, and leading agricultural scientists.
+In present times, Shahabad has produced chief ministers such as Syed Mir Qasim, and other politicians, bureaucrats, and leading agricultural scientists.

 Demographics

 According to the 2011 Indian census, Doru had a population of 19,429.
 Males constituted 53% of the population and females 47%.
 Doru had an average literacy rate of 70.61%, higher than the national average of 68%, with 83.09% of the males and 58.41% of females literate.
 23% of the population was under 6 years of age.